eveasian88/WINO/README.md

 # Wine Wise

 [Wine Wise](https://winewise.herokuapp.com/) is a local Bay Area company that imports wines from 55 producers in select countries in Europe and distributes throughout California.
 All the statistics and information on this website is direct from Producers and the Principals themselves.
-This is a content management system (CMS) built for Wine Wise.
+This is a fully modernized and refurbished Website and content management system (CMS) built for Wine Wise using ES6, React.js, following the MVC Paradigm.

 ## Imported Wines.
 Local People.